-C7.1 An excess employee not permanently redeployed by the end of their retention period, as reduced by a period equivalent to their NES redundancy pay entitlement, may be involuntarily retrenched by having their employment terminated by the Director-General.
-Involuntary retrenchment is not to occur unless an offer of voluntary retrenchment has already been made in accordance with section C6.

-C7.2 An excess employee is to be provided with written notice of the intention to terminate their employment four weeks prior to the end of their retention period, or five weeks prior to the end of their retention period where the employee is over 45 years of age and has at least five years' continuous ASD and/or APS service.

-C7.3 Composition of an involuntary retrenchment package.
-An involuntary retrenchment package comprises:

-- a. payment in lieu of Annual leave and Long Service leave; - b. available superannuation benefits; and - c. the employee's NES redundancy pay entitlement.

-C7.4 An involuntarily retrenched employee is not eligible for the severance benefit or special benefit components of the voluntary retrenchment package detailed at paragraph C6.6.
+- C7.1 An excess employee not permanently redeployed by the end of their retention period, as reduced by a period equivalent to their NES redundancy pay entitlement, may be involuntarily retrenched by having their employment terminated by the Director-General.
+Involuntary retrenchment is not to occur unless an offer of voluntary retrenchment has already been made in accordance with section C6. - C7.2 An excess employee is to be provided with written notice of the intention to terminate their employment four weeks prior to the end of their retention period, or five weeks prior to the end of their retention period where the employee is over 45 years of age and has at least five years' continuous ASD and/or APS service. - C7.3 Composition of an involuntary retrenchment package.
+An involuntary retrenchment package comprises: - a. payment in lieu of Annual leave and Long Service leave - b. available superannuation benefits, and - c. the employee's NES redundancy pay entitlement. - C7.4 An involuntarily retrenched employee is not eligible for the severance benefit or special benefit components of the voluntary retrenchment package detailed at paragraph C6.6.

-PART D - LEADING EMPLOYEES TO HIGH PERFORMANCE
+Part D - Leading employees to high performance

+D1 Performance in ASD

+- D1.1 ASD recognises that to be a high performing organisation requires: - a. employees who are comfortable with their capabilities and work environment - b. supporting employees to achieve their best, including making reasonable adjustments where needed and appropriate - c. providing clear, measurable, and achievable expectations for staff with consideration for their strengths and capabilities - d. comprehensive training that is delivered in ways that suits diverse learning needs - e. regular communication and feedback between employees and supervisors where expectations are made clear and all parties are comfortable contributing to the discussion, and - f. clear guidance and training to supervisors and managers on issues related to staff management and applying ASD policy.

-D1 Performance Feedback Assessment and Development Scheme (PFADS)
+D2 Performance Feedback Assessment and Development Scheme (PFADS)

-D1.1 PFADS provides a framework for employees and their supervisors to discuss and establish expectations regarding performance and behaviour, to consistently achieve higher levels of performance and to address performance where it falls below the standards expected.

-D1.2 Managing performance is the shared responsibility of employees and their supervisors.
+- D2.1 PFADS provides a framework for employees and their supervisors to discuss and establish expectations regarding performance, behaviour, and any required support, including professional development, to consistently achieve higher levels of performance, and to address performance where it falls below the standards expected. - D2.2 Managing performance is the shared responsibility of employees, their supervisors, and managers.
 All employees and their supervisors are required to participate in PFADS.
-Employees and/or their supervisors who refuse to participate in PFADS are not eligible to receive performance progression or the pay rises listed at paragraph G2.1.

-D1.3 The core elements of PFADS include the performance exchange, establishing performance and behaviour expectations, recording performance decisions, ongoing monitoring and feedback, recognising good performance and where relevant, managing poor performance.
-Performance expectations are to be achievable during the performance cycle and specify the standards expected.
-These performance expectations are to be appropriate for the employee's classification level.
+Employees and/or their supervisors who refuse to participate in PFADS are not eligible to receive performance progression listed at paragraph G2.1. - D2.3 The core elements of PFADS include: - a.
+Setting expectations for performance and behaviour.
+A supervisor or manager's expectations must be clear, measurable, and achievable during the performance cycle.
+Performance expectations must be appropriate for the classification level. - b.
+Support.
+Appropriate methods to support an employee's high performance should be identified, and this may include professional development, reasonable adjustments, and/or an agreement to the most appropriate style or method of communication. - c.
+Ongoing monitoring and feedback.
+Regular conversations about the employee's performance and/or behaviour should occur during the performance cycle, including when the employee is meeting or exceeding the set standards.
+Ongoing monitoring and feedback should guide the employee to high performance and may identify any additional support required. - d.
+Managing performance.
+Where an employee's performance and/or behaviours are not up to the required standards, the supervisor and/or manager should advise the employee, ensure